 Gaea’s Cradle is one of the sneakiest pieces of power that people will let you get away with playing.
 Arguments of how this land produces unnecessary amounts of green mana will be countered by “It only encourages creature decks, and decks with lots of creatures are fun to play against!”, and “But it has a drawback!
-It doesn’t do anything if I have no creatures in play!” and, “It only goes crazy if I have a lot of creatures on the board, and am already winning!”
+It doesn’t do anything if I control no creatures!” and, “It only goes crazy if I’m already winning!”

-The problem with those arguments is that they are all right.
+The problem with those arguments is that they’re all correct.
 It doesn’t matter how many arguments you use to defend your pet card, though.
-When you play with Gaea’s Cradle, you will still end up with an unfair amount of mana. ’Cast two Overruns on round four to win the game’ type of mana.
+When you play with Gaea’s Cradle, you still produce an unfair amount of mana.
+‘Cast two Overruns on round four to win the game’ type of mana.

 But the real crazy stuff starts when you build around this card.
 Any green spell that puts creatures into play and includes an ‘X’ in its casting cost will explode in the cradle of Argoth.
 Why bother casting Doubling Season?
 Gaea’s Cradle is its own Doubling Season.

 Best Comment, made by kronos539: “Squirrels.
 Saprolings.
 Wolves.
 Elves.
 I want to buy a condo in the Cradle of Gaea…. this land makes me want to cuss like a sailor.”